 One recipe I used over and over again was this one for Low Carb Egg Breakfast Muffins.
 It is super easy, delicious and you can pretty much throw anything you like into the mix.
 I made it with just veggies and sometimes added cheese or cooked sausage.
 I would take three with me to work (3 is a serving size for a meal) and heat them up in the microwave.

 These pictures are from my first round of making the muffins and I realized at that time it is easier to mix one egg at a time, pour it into the muffin tin and then add the other ingredients.
-I had greased the tins and have non-stick but they still crusted all over and were a mess to clean that first time, so I started using baking paper so they wouldn’t stick.
+I had greased the tins and have non-stick but they still crusted all over and were a mess to clean that first time, so I started using paper muffin cups so they wouldn’t stick.
 If you have any other tips or a similar recipe you would like to share, please leave it in the comments for everyone to enjoy!

 PS.
 Please RATE THIS RECIPE in the comments below!